Iran suggests progress, but no deal, in U.N. atom talks

 The United States late last year set a March deadline for Iran to start cooperating in substance with the IAEA's investigation, warning Tehran that it might otherwise be referred to the U.N.
 Security Council.

 Iran was first reported to the U.N.
-Security Council over its nuclear program by the IAEA's 35-nation board in 2006, and was then punished with U.N. sanctions.
+Security Council over its nuclear programme by the IAEA's 35-nation board in 2006, and was then punished with U.N. sanctions.

-The Islamic Republic denies Western allegations that its nuclear energy program is geared to developing the capability to produce atomic bombs.
+The Islamic Republic denies Western allegations that its nuclear energy programme is geared to developing the capability to produce atomic bombs.
 Iran says it is stockpiling enriched uranium only for civilian energy purposes.

 On February 26, Iran and the six world powers are due, after a break of eight months to resume separate, broader negotiations in Kazakhstan aimed at finding a diplomatic settlement to the decade-old dispute and avert the threat of a new war in the Middle East.